VistaVision: Premiere

 Following the film's release, Paramount reiterated its policy to have their standard film prints "available to play in any theatre anywhere in the world with no requirement that the exhibitor alter [their] equipment in order to play a VistaVision picture."
 Subsequent Paramount films including Strategic Air Command (1955), To Catch a Thief (1955), The Man Who Knew Too Much (1956), The Ten Commandments (1956), Funny Face (1957), and Vertigo (1958) were filmed in VistaVision.
 Though it was not as prevalent as CinemaScope, rival studios adopted the VistaVision process, including MGM's High Society (1956), Warner Bros.'
 The Searchers (1956), and United Artists' The Vikings (1958).

 By the late 1950s, VistaVision became obsolete with the industry preference for Panavision and more refinements in Eastmancolor film stock.
 Paramount produced their final Vistavision film, One-Eyed Jacks in 1961.
 By the 1960s, they adopted Technirama as its primary widescreen projection system.

 Since the release of One-Eyed Jacks which began shooting in 1958 but was not released until 1961, the format would not be used as a primary imaging system for a feature film until 2024.
 However, VistaVision's high resolution made it attractive for some visual effects work within some later feature films.

-Visual effects usage

-In 1975, a small group of artists and technicians (including Richard Edlund, who was to win two Academy Awards for his work) revived the long-dormant format to create the visual effects shots for George Lucas' space epic Star Wars.
-A retooled VistaVision camera dubbed the Dykstraflex (named for visual effects master John Dykstra) was used by the group (later called Industrial Light & Magic (ILM)) in complex process shots.
-For more than two decades after this, VistaVision was often used as an originating and intermediate format for shooting visual effects because a larger negative area compensates against the increased grain created when shots are optically composited.
-By the early 21st century, computer-generated imagery, advanced film scanning, digital intermediate methods and film stocks with higher resolutions optimized for visual effects work had together rendered VistaVision mostly obsolete even for visual effects work.
-Nevertheless, in 2008, ILM was still using the format in some production steps, such as for Indiana Jones and the Kingdom of the Crystal Skull, and a VistaVision camera was used in the semi-trailer flip scene in The Dark Knight because there were not enough IMAX cameras to cover all of the angles needed for the shot.
-In 2010, certain key sequences of the film Inception were shot in VistaVision, and in the film Scott Pilgrim vs. the World, shots that needed to be optically enlarged were shot in VistaVision.